It’s time for a confession.

 In the few moments I have off I think about what I want to do next.
 I love tech and always will but here’s where I think I need a change of scenery.
 I think writing is pretty cool.
 I will continue to write here on Lilyotron.
 Who knows where else my work might pop up.

-I think this blog, as anything, serves as a reminder that our careers are not ladders.
+I think this blog, like anything, serves as a reminder that our careers are not ladders.
 Our interests do not have to stay isolated to one field.
 We should feel free to explore, expand, and embrace the world we live in.
 There is so much to discover.
 I’ve met so many people along the way from writing about Manufacturing Execution Systems and women in tech, to virtual reality.
 Thank you for following my journey.
 My goal is to be a thought leader in VR but I learned that you don’t have to be an industry expert to have a voice, be respected, or feel fulfilled.